 For delayed ejaculation, some basic questions to ask your doctor include:

 - What's the most likely cause of my delayed ejaculation?

 - What kinds of tests do I need?

 - Is this problem temporary?

-- What treatments are available?
-Which treatment do you think is the best choice for me?
+- What treatments are available, and which one do you recommend for me?